Master’s Degree with No Debt: A Strategic Guide to Funding Grad School

 Financial Aid Package

 The initial tuition price isn’t the full story — you’ll also want to consider the financial aid available to you.
 Students usually get a financial aid package from each university they apply to with two sources of funding.
 The first source is FAFSA, the government’s program to award grants and student loans to qualifying higher education students.
 The other source is the university itself.
 Through endowments, donations, and state funding, universities can offer fellowships, scholarships, and other funding options to master’s students.
-The exact funding available varies, and some institutions have better packages than others, but overall, over 57% of master’s students receive some financial aid.
+The exact funding available varies, and some institutions have better packages than others, but overall, 72% of master’s students receive some financial aid.

 Look at In-State Public Institutions